-The Board has concluded that the highest medium and long-term value can be delivered to its shareholders by the adoption of the following strategy for the Company: the marketing and selling of RedLeg Spiced Rum, Blackwoods Gin and Vodka, Diva Vodka, Blavod Black Vodka, Jago's Vanilla Cream Liqueur and Trove both domestically and internationally.
+The Board has concluded that long-term value can most effectively be delivered to its shareholders by the adoption of the following strategy for the Company: the marketing and selling of RedLeg Spiced Rum, Blackwoods Gin and Vodka, Diva Vodka, Blavod Black Vodka and TRØVE Botanical Vodka, both domestically and internationally.

-The Company intends to deliver medium and long-term shareholder value by maintaining or growing investments in proven brand building activities and, in addition, invest in our four growth levers:
+The Company intends to deliver long-term shareholder value by maintaining or growing investments in proven brand-building activities and investing in our four growth levers:

-- Brand activation and marketing at the point of sale: - Precise timing and frequency of promotional activity including occasions & gifting. - Bringing promotions to life and aligned with changing consumer needs. - Marketing and promotional activity tailored to local market needs. - Innovation in liquid & packaging development: - Pack sizes & formats.
-New liquids, flavours.
-New brands and liquids. - Route to consumer: - Build long term relationships with capable local distributors in each key market. - Open new territories for each key brand, targeting premium growth markets.
+- Brand activation and marketing at the point of sale: - Precise timing and frequency of promotional activity including occasions & gifting. - Bringing promotions to life and aligned with changing consumer needs. - Marketing and promotional activity tailored to local market needs. - Innovation in liquid & packaging development: - Pack sizes & formats, new brands, liquids and flavours. - Route to consumer: - Build long term relationships with capable local distributors in each key market. - Build strong direct relationships with major customers in major markets. - Open new territories for each key brand, targeting premium growth markets. - Develop new trade channels through format and product. - Access to new production and design: - Across all aspects of distilling, bottling, packaging.

-- Develop new trade channels through format and product. - Access to new production and design: - Across all aspects of distilling, bottling, packaging. - For more information on Distil's strategy and future developments, please see page 5, "Strategic Report" of the 2021 Distil Annual Report.
+For more information on Distil's strategy and future developments, please see page 7, "Strategic Report" of the 2022 Distil Annual Report.